 3. Research Procedures/Methods:

-The subjects sought for this investigation will first be start individuals in the network of the researcher.
+The subjects sought for this investigation will first be individuals in the personal network of the researcher.
 From this point, it will take on a snowballing method, with the end of each survey asking the participant to pass it along to others in their workplace.
 Because of the wide variety of people in the network of the researcher, he anticipates a geographical spread across the United States of various people working in a wide variety of organizations.

 The survey will be distributed electronically via a link in email.
 The survey should take participants about 10-15 minutes to complete and there will be no reward for completing the survey.

 Participants will be notified that this study will be conducted through the Department of Communication Studies at Texas State University with the help of Dr. Marian Houser.
 The only people with access to the data of this survey will be the researcher and Dr. Marian Houser.
-The evidence will be destroyed within 2 years of collection and no names will be associated with the data.
+The electronic data will be maintained in the Principal Investigator’s computer files.
+It will be destroyed within 2 years of collection and as the electronic consent form will remain separate from the survey and data files, no names will ever be associated with the data.

 4. Potential Risks and Safeguards: